-How to Fade in and Fade out Audio in iMovie
+How to Fade Music and Audio in iMovie

-Audio fade in and fade out can help you smooth the video and audio transitions. iMovie's audio fade in and fade out function helps you make a better movie.
+Fade in and fade out effects can help you smooth the video, music and audio transitions, thus you can make a better movie.
 Since when editing videos in iMovie, people have many video clips and transitions connected the clips, fade in and fade out effect seems more important than ever.
-This tutorial will guide you to add fade effects to audios in iMovie.
+This tutorial will show you how to fade music and audio in iMovie.

-Apart from fading in/fading out the video audio, you may need to add fade in/fade out effects to your video to make it more attractive.
+Apart from fading in/fading out the video audio, we also want to introduce the video fade in and fade out effects, which will help your video to get more attention.
 Watch the tutorial below to get the detailed information about how to fade in/fade out your video easily.

 If you want to quickly apply fade in or fade out effects, iMovie alternative-Wondershare Filmora can help you.
 It enables you to easily edit video.
 After you've made your creation, it also allows you to directly upload the complete YouTube file to the YouTube and Facebook for sharing.
 Check out the quick guide below to see how to add audio fade effects.